10 Simple Parenting Tips to for Preschoolers At Home

 Set a timer for breaks

 Give yourself and your child enough breaks throughout the study time.
 Concentrating on a single thing for the long term will inevitably lead to your child losing focus and getting distracted by his surroundings.
 Utilize a timer, which also works doubly as a way to teach time.
 If you see your child struggling with a particular activity, then try to work on it again tomorrow.
 A good parenting guide will be to encourage your toddler to go take a walk during the break or perhaps even get himself something to eat.

 It is a challenge to manage preschoolers at home during a pandemic.
 Staying inside the house tends to make kids restless and irritable.
 Unlike school, they do not have the outlet to let out their energy by playing with their friends.
 Thus, a good parenting tip is to make sure exercises are a mandatory component in their daily routine along with studying. being physically active has also been shown to increase academic performance.
 You can take walks nearby in the morning, do stretches at home together or even try light yoga with your toddler.
 The movement will also help them be less anxious during these worrisome times.

 Help them keep in touch with their friends

 Without a proper classroom in the pandemic, preschoolers have become isolated and stuck within their own homes.
 To bring some normalcy back into their life, set up facetime or video call sessions with their friends.
 This activity can not only cheer your child but also bring up the mood of their friends.
-If possible, you can even ask the teacher to arrange video sessions by groups so the preschoolers can see and talk to their teacher.
+If possible, you can even ask the teacher to arrange video sessions in groups so the preschoolers can see and talk to their teacher.